-By Martin Sherry In recent months the engineering library has acquired much new material and has esmuch new material and has established many new services.
+By Martin Sherry

+In recent months the engineering library has acquired much new material and has established many new services.
 Whether or not you are a habitual user of the library, you might like to know how it is set up to serve you.

-As you walk into the library you'll see shelves filled with books and magazines, file cabinets and a gigantic safe in the nets, and a gigantic safe in the rear.
-The book shelves contain some of the most up-to-date textbooks on rockets, on general engineering subjects, and on re-port writing.
+As you walk into the library you'll see shelves filled with books and magazines, file cabinets, and a gigantic safe in the rear.
+The book shelves contain some of the most up-to-date textbooks on rockets, on general engineering subjects, and on report writing.
 Over half of this material has been purchased during the last year.
-In addition, you will find some standard reference books such as the "Handbook for Mechanical En-Physical Chemistry"; publications containing government standards and specifications; and catalogues issued by many of the principal suppliers of the principal suppliers.
+In addition, you will find some standard reference books such as the "Handbook for Mechanical Engineers and the Handbook of Physical Chemistry"; publicacontaining government standards and specifications; and catalogues issued by many of the principal suppliers.

 The library subscribes to 50 periodicals which are stacked alphabetically from Aero Digest to Western Flying.
 Much to our regret, however, neither Esquire nor True Romances is among them, but otherwise, we cover a pretty wide field.
-For those who are out for a fast buck, there are
+For those who are out for a fast buck, there are some copies of the Wall Street Journal and Moody's Manual of Investments.

-Investments.
 Unfortunately, Moody's is about ten years old, so it may still be advisable to consult your broker before plunging into the market.

 But nothing is too good for our chemists.
 We have 30 years of Chemical Abstracts which we owe to the initiative of Dr. Spillane.
-It took some time to get them, but at last they arrived - the day Dr. Spillane left the company.
+It took some time to get them, but at last they arrived the day Dr. Spillane left the company.

 The bulk of material in the library is in the form of classified technical reports and is filed in locked cabinets.
-We regularly get reports from some 100 gov-ernmental agencies, universities, and private industries, including our competitors.
-It often pays off handsomely to learn what the rest of the field is doing be-fore starting work on any of fore starting work on any of our own programs.
+We regularly get reports from some 100 governmental agencies, universities, and private industries, including our competitors.
+It often pays off handsomely to learn what the rest of the field is doing before starting work on any of our own programs.
 For this reason the library has gone to great lengths to index these reports by topics and authors, so that information can be located quickly.
 The topical index alone contains more than 1500 cards.
-We are making plans to eventually install a punched card indexing system which will con-siderably shorten the time need-ed to obtain any particular bit of information.
+We are making plans to eventually install a punched card indexing system which will considerably shorten the time needed to obtain any particular bit of information.